 Depending on the school or the instructor, IELTS preparation courses can be taught in small groups, as a workshop for a greater number of test-takers, or in one-on-one tutoring sessions.
 While an IELTS prep course normally lasts for weeks, its length could also differ based on how it’s organized as well as the student’s English level and target test scores.

 Compare teaching one-on-one to teaching group online English classes.

 What would I teach in IELTS exam prep classes?

-When you prepare students to take the IELTS exam, your first task is to familiarize yourself and your students on the exam and how it works.
+When you prepare students to take the IELTS exam, your first task is to familiarize yourself and your students with the exam and how it works.

 IELTS exam preparation requires teaching your students strategies to ace each section, administering practice tests, and helping students manage their time effectively, especially in sections or tasks that may overwhelm test-takers easily.

-Aside from equipping students with skills to master the test, you will also take on a dual role as an English teacher as you help them improve their English skills along throughout the process.
+Aside from equipping students with skills to master the test, you will take on the role of English teacher as you help them improve their English skills throughout the process.
 For instance, you may need to review some grammar concepts that students struggle with or suggest resources to improve their vocabulary or writing style.

 How can I get started teaching IELTS exam prep?

 Teaching IELTS exam prep is a TEFL/TESOL specialization, meaning you first need a strong foundation in the methodology of teaching English as a foreign language.
-If you’re new to teaching, TEFL/TESOL certification of 120 hours, such as the Bridge Master Certificate, is highly recommended.
+If you’re new to teaching, you should first get TEFL certified with a course of at least 120 hours, such as the Bridge Master Certificate.

 You may choose to build a career as an IELTS exam prep instructor or simply tutor within this niche as a side gig to your regular job.
 Either way, having the training and skills to prepare students for success on the IELTS exam puts you head and shoulders above the crowd in this sought-after field.